How does global change affect ecosystem function?

 Read the full published article in Ecosphere ➔

-I have a solo authored paper that is in preparation to be submitted Fall 2018.
+I have a solo authored paper that is currently in revision.
 I sought to address how the temperature sensitivity sensitivities (R10 and Q10) of soil respiration vary as eastern hemlock forests transition to mature black birch forests.
 Through this study, I am able to evaluate the role of soil moisture and temperature in influencing R10 and Q10 across multiple years (2015-2017).

 Research focusing on winter annual species from the Chihuahuan Desert